YixuanSeanZhou/Quantized_Neural_Nets/README.md

 		year={2022}
 		}

 *Note:* The code is designed to work primarily with the ImageNet dataset.
 Due to the size of this dataset, it is likely one may need heavier computational resources than a local machine.
 Nevertheless, the experiments can be run, for example, using a cloud computation center, e.g. AWS.
-When we run this experiment, we use the `m5.8xlarge` EC2 instance with a disk space of `500GB`.
+When we run this experiment, we use the `p3.8xlarge` EC2 instance with a disk space of `300GB`.
+GPUs can significantly accelerate quantization and inference (20 times faster than CPUs).

 ## Installing Dependencies
 We assume a python version that is greater than `3.8.0` is installed in the user's